-Ashton and FDC have completed the development of Creekside Ranch, Sections 2 through 13 (approximately 208.09 total acres, 767 total lots) and are currently constructing homes on such lots.
+Ashton and FDC have completed the development of Creekside Ranch, Sections 2 through 13 (approximately 208.12 total acres, 786 total lots).
 Ashton and FDC have also completed the development of approximately 13.51 total acres located within the District for recreation facilities on which a recreational center has been constructed on approximately 2.21 of such acres and a lake has been constructed on approximately 9.02 of such acres.
 Ashton and FDC own no additional land located within the District.